dean0x7d/pybinding/docs/advanced/kwant.rst

     smatrix = kwant.smatrix(system)
     ...  # call smatrix methods

-Now if we want to use pybinding, we can just replace the first part:
+If we want to use pybinding to build the model, we can just replace the first part:

 .. code-block:: python
     :emphasize-lines: 0